 In the Journal Entry, manually select an Account for which opening balance is to be updated.
 For each Account, enter opening balance value in the Debit or Credit column, based on it's Account Type (Asset or Liability).

-For example, if you want to update balance in bank accounts, create Journal Entry as following.
+For example, if you want to update balance in bank accounts, create Journal Entry as follows.

 Once all your invoices are entered, your Temporary Opening account will have a balance of zero!

-After completing the accounting entries, the trial balance report will look like the one given below:
+After completing the accounting entries, the trial balance report will look like the following:

 Opening balance for the fixed asset account should be updated via Journal Entry.
 Assets which are not fully depreciated should be added in the Asset master.
 For adding Assets in your possession, ensure to check Is Existing Asset field while creating a new Asset.

 After opening Journal Entries are made, you will need to enter the Sales Invoice and Purchase Invoice that is yet to be paid.